EJP-ORION/OH-Surveillance-Codex/docs/3-knowledge-principle.rst

-The Knowledge principle defines that better surveillance planning, data integration and interpretation needs efficient and continuous knowledge exchange and joined knowledge evolution between all OH parties.
+The Knowledge principle defines that better surveillance planning, data integration and interpretation needs efficient and continuous knowledge exchange and joined knowledge evolution between all One Health parties.

-Therefore, the purpose of this principle is to provide surveillance professionals and stakeholders with guidance on available knowledge resources that may be used to foster an OH approach within their area of work, or to increase the value of their sector-specific surveillance reports for future OH analysis.
+Therefore, the purpose of this principle is to provide surveillance professionals and stakeholders with guidance on available knowledge resources that may be used to foster an One Health approach within their area of work, or to increase the value of their sector-specific surveillance reports for future One Health analysis.

 Scope